Fact Sheet 24:

 Which financial institutions must provide me with a privacy notice?

 You should receive a privacy notice from any companies that offer financial products or services to individuals.
-This includes your bank, credit card issuers, payday loan companies, collection agencies, mortgage brokers, and insurance companies.
+This includes your bank, credit card issuers, payday loan companies, mortgage brokers, and insurance companies.

 What are model privacy notices?

 Most financial institutions use a model privacy notice.
 The model notice is a two-page disclosure form designed to allow consumers to compare the privacy practices of different financial institutions.
 Use of the model privacy form is voluntary.
 A financial institution that properly uses the model privacy notice will be in compliance with the disclosure requirements for privacy notices under GLB.

 Will the privacy notice say exactly what information about me can be disclosed?